dotnet/apireviews/2018/System.Device.Gpio/System.Device.Gpio.Proposal.md

 actually interacting with the pins and performing all of the actions at the low level.
 We have two types of these drivers, generic ones(platform-specific) and specific ones (board-specific).
-The specific drivers will be more performant, as they will be fliping bits in registers directly, but they won't be usable on other microcontrollers.
+The specific drivers will be more performant, as they will be flipping bits in registers directly, but they won't be usable on other microcontrollers.
 The generic ones, will use SYSFS in order to perform its operations, which means that they will work on different boards.